yakkobr/Generate-Certs/README.md

-# Generate Self-Signed SSL Certificates
+# Generate Self-Signed SSL/TLS Certificates

-This is a Windows/Linux app (x64) that generates a self-signed SSL certificates, including the Root CA cert.
+This is a Windows/Linux app (x64) that generates self-signed SSL/TLS certificates, including the Root CA cert.

 ### Files Created